llpeterson/foundation/applications.md

 # {{ page.title }}

-Most people know the Internet through its applications: the World Wide Web, email, online social networking, streaming audio and video, instant messaging, file-sharing, to name just a few examples.
+Most people know the Internet through its applications: the World Wide Web, email, social media, streaming music or movies, videoconferencing, instant messaging, file-sharing, to name just a few examples.
 That is to say, we interact with the Internet as *users* of the network.
 Internet users represent the largest class of people who interact with the Internet in some way, but there are several other important constituencies.

 There is the group of people who *create* the applications—a group that has greatly expanded in recent years as powerful programming